Selimjerbi66/CyberAtaraxia-Careers-SOC-Analyst/README.md

 **CyberAtaraxia Careers** is a new line within the CyberAtaraxia Suite: guided, hands-on **career paths** rather than single tools — each one designed to take a beginner from zero to a demonstrable, portfolio-ready skillset using only free and open-source resources.

 **SOC Analyst** is the first entry in this line.
-It's not a course you read — it's a project you *run*: you build a small home SOC, attack your own lab safely, and then chase that attack through every stage a real Tier 1/2 SOC analyst would — detection, hunting, incident response, forensics, malware/phishing analysis, and threat intelligence — ending with a real, written incident report.
+It's not a course you read — it's a project you *run*: you build a small home lab, attack your own machine (via Atomic Red Team simulations), and then chase that attack through every stage a real Tier 1/2 SOC analyst would — detection, hunting, incident response, forensics, malware/phishing analysis, and threat intelligence — ending with a real, written incident report.

 No cybersecurity background required.
 No paid tools.
-No cloud subscriptions.
+No cloud subscriptions. **No central SIEM server required** — this path uses lightweight, file-based detection tools instead, so the whole lab fits in just 3 VMs.

 ---

 ## 🎯 Main Goal

-Take you from beginner to someone with **hands-on, practical reps across nearly the entire blue team pipeline** — not just reading about SIEM, MITRE ATT&CK, forensics, and IR, but actually doing each one against real (safely simulated) attacks, end to end:
+Take you from beginner to someone with **hands-on, practical reps across nearly the entire blue team pipeline** — not just reading about detection engineering, MITRE ATT&CK, forensics, and IR, but actually doing each one against real (safely simulated) attacks, end to end:

 > detect something → hunt for it → respond to it → investigate it → write it up